ruuda/squiller/docs/annotating-queries.md

 ## Query parameters

-Querybinder supports named query parameters with `:name` syntax.
+Squiller supports named query parameters with `:name` syntax.
 This is [one of the syntaxes supported by SQLite][sqlite], and it allows for named parameters which is less error-prone than position-based parameters.
-For databases that use a different syntax, such as [PostgreSQL][postgres], Querybinder substitutes the correct syntax in the <abbr>SQL</abbr> string literal in the generated code.
+For databases that use a different syntax, such as [PostgreSQL][postgres], Squiller substitutes the correct syntax in the <abbr>SQL</abbr> string literal in the generated code.

 [sqlite]:   https://www.sqlite.org/c3ref/bind_blob.html